 By Subrupt EditorialPublished Reviewed

-The trouble with Airtable is the per-user pricing and feature gating.
-Free covers up to 1,000 records per base; the next tier (Team at 20) raises that to 50,000 and adds extensions.
-Business at 45 adds 125,000 records, admin panel, and SAML SSO.
-Per-seat math gets uncomfortable for teams of 5+ where most members read but rarely edit.
+Where the picks below come in is per-user pricing and feature gating.
+Free covers up to 1,000 records per base; the next tier raises that to 50,000 and adds extensions.
+Business adds 125,000 records, admin panel, and SAML SSO.
+Per-seat math gets uncomfortable for teams of 5-plus where most members read but rarely edit.
+The picks below cover specific exits when your team's actual workflow shape is different from what Airtable's per-seat model assumes.

 Affiliate disclosure: Subrupt earns a commission when you switch to a service through our recommendation links.
 This never changes the price you pay.
 We only recommend services where there's a real cost or feature advantage for you, and our picks are based on the data on this page, not on which programs pay the most.